dbinoj/vibinbaskar.com/README.md

-Just a static file for now
+Just a static site for now